LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 The number of metrics instrumenting Spark components is quite large.
 You can find a [list of the available metrics at this link](Spark_dropwizard_metrics_info.md)

-### Simplified configuration
+### Simplified configuration and rollout
 - See the repository [Spark Dashboard](https://github.com/cerndb/spark-dashboard) for a simplified procedure to configure and run the dashboard using InfluxDB and Grafana.
 - The steps 2-to-4 below detail how to do the configuration if you prefer to install it yourself.

-### Step 2: Install and configure InfluxDB
+### Manual config, step 1: Install and configure InfluxDB
 - Download and install InfluxDB from https://www.influxdata.com
-  - Note: tested with InfluxDB versions 1.7.3 up to 1.8.4
+  - Note: this requires InfluxDB v1.x as it has a Graphite endpoint which has been removed in InfluxDB 2.x
 - Edit the config file `/etc/influxdb/influxdb.conf` and enable the graphite endpoint
 - **Key step:** Setup the templates configuration
   - This instructs InfluxDB on how to map data received on the graphite endpoint to the measurements and tags in the DB